 How Much You Can Refinance

 Under most circumstances, your lender won’t allow you to refinance 100% of your home value.
+Yes, you can change the type of loan you have, but you cannot reach your financial goals if you can’t borrow enough money.
 The limit for refinancing is usually around 80% to 90% of your total loan value.
 This means that you’ll need to pay on your loan for a while before you can qualify for a refinance.

 For example, let’s say that you bought a home worth $250,000 with a 3% down payment.
 When you take out your loan, you have a principal balance of $242,500.
 After a year of making payments on your loan, you may have paid down $2,500 of your principal balance through monthly payments.

-You may decide you want to refinance.
+You may decide you want to try a refinance option to get you out of the original mortgage.
 However, you only have 4% equity in your home at this point — which means that you’ll have a very difficult time finding a lender willing to service your loan.
 During the beginning of your loan, the vast majority of your monthly payment goes toward interest.
 This means that you might need to make payments on your loan for a few years before you can qualify for a refinance.

 Meet Your Lender’s Standards